abaleem/graphql-client-github/README.md

 ## Overview

 In this project I have implemented object oriented design of a program that extracts and organizes git repositories and user data from Github.
-Github Uses graphql which is a new technology released by Facebook.
-This project is implemented in scala which provides functionality of both object oriented and functional programming.
-I have tried to implement this project using as many of these concepts as I could, given this was my first functional assignment.
-I haven't used variables anywhere and used lambda functions where ever I could.
+Github uses graphql which is a new technology released by Facebook.
+This project is implemented in scala which allowed me to use functionality of both object oriented and functional programming.
+I avoided using any variables, used lambda function to make code as much readable as possible and used design patterns wherever possible.
+All inputs to the application are provided using config file located in resouces folder.
+I also tried to log at all level possible.
+Lastly, I wrote 6 scala tests for this application.
+These tests commented in the code on what they are supposed to do and the input to them are also provided through the config file.

 ## GitHub API